 This is something that is very often talked about in sport — peaking at the right time.

 Those who watch sport regularly know that no individual or team performance is at the same level all the time.
-Within a tournament we see that a team can start slowly but then manages to hit the peak form at the right time — Australia in the 2000 World Cup.
-Within a season as is the case with leagues across sports teams peak at different times — with Arsenal always peaking at the wrong time!
-Even across a career a sportsman will have a purple patch where he/she can put no foot wrong — Djokovic in the last few years or Virat of late.
+Within a tournament, we see that a team can start slowly but then manages to hit the peak form at the right time — Australia in the 2000 World Cup.
+Within a season, as is the case with leagues across sports, teams peak at different times — with Arsenal always peaking at the wrong time!
+Even across a career, a sportsman will have a purple patch where he/she can put no foot wrong — Djokovic in 2015 years or Virat of late.

 What you need to do ensure is that you peak at the right time for CAT — September.

 - you start off full-steam in the March-July period and somehow lose energy or burnout as you get closer to the test

 - you decide to go underground till June-July and then straightaway try to go into an intense prep mode